 ALSO READPlane carrying Brazilian football team crashes in Colombia Plane carrying Brazil football players crashes in Colombia 75 killed as plane carrying Brazilian soccer team crashes in Colombia Aircraft carrying football players from Brazil crashes in Colombia Plane carrying football players from Brazil crashes in

-But the bad weather forced the search to be suspended in the early hours today.
 It was to resume at 6:00 am (local time).

 Colombia's civil aeronautics agency said it had a team at the airport in response to the crash.

 Conmebol, the South American football confederation, meanwhile officially called off the Copa Sudamericana final that was to be played between Chapecoense and Atletico Nacional.

 "All activities of the confederation are suspended until further notice," Conmebol said.